orbitalquark/textadept/doc/09_Themes.md

 &nbsp;&nbsp;
 ![Term Theme](images/termtheme.png)

-## Structure

-Each theme is a single folder composed of three files: *lexer.lua*, *buffer.lua*, and *view.lua*.
+Each theme is a single Lua file.
 It is recommended to put custom or downloaded themes in your *~/.textadept/themes/* directory so they will not be overwritten when you update Textadept.
 Also, themes in that directory override any themes in Textadept's *themes/* directory.
 This means that if you have your own *light* theme, it will be loaded instead of the one that comes with Textadept.

-### Lexer

-*lexer.lua* contains definitions for how to "style" syntactic elements like comments, strings, and keywords in programming languages.
-[Styles][] are composed of fonts and colors and apply universally to all programming language elements, resulting in a single, unified theme.
+Themes contain color definitions and definitions for how to highlight (or "style") syntactic elements like comments, strings, and keywords in programming languages.
+These [definitions][] apply universally to all programming language elements, resulting in a single, unified theme.
+Themes also set view-related editor properties like caret and selection colors.

 In the terminal version of Textadept, colors are determined by your terminal emulator's settings.
 The only colors recognized by Textadept are the standard